DaveBage83/matchesTask/README.md

 ## Future plans
 The project has been written in a way which should be scalable and testable.
 Currently all viewModels are tested, however additional service layer and web repository tests will be added.
 Due to the way the project has been constructed with dependency injection at the fore, we can create mock repositories and test in this way.

+The application would also benefit from an offline mode.
+This would be built using Core Data.
+The groundwork for this has been laid with the persistent layer created (and used for currency caching).
+The same layer can be used more widely to store Product models which would allow for offline mode to be built.
+We may need to remove support for currencies due to the risk of providing inaccurate data.
+Once the device is launched online, data would be updated.

+An image cache system can also be built using core data.
+Binary data would be stored to the database and extracted via the persistent layer.

+## Support
+The app supports light and dark mode and has been tested on a variety of device sizes.
+Portrait and landscape mode are also supported.

+## iOS version support
+The app has been built to be compatible with iOS16+ currently.
+For a wider release, iOS15 should be supported as a minimum